beeware/beeware/docs/tutorial/tutorial-6.rst

 by BeeWare.
 However, in a real-world app, you'll likely want to use a third-party library, downloaded from the Python Package Index (PyPI).

-Lets modify our app to include a third-party library.
+Let's modify our app to include a third-party library.

 Accessing an API
 ================